PhD, Princeton University

 Effective 2011, he is Adjunct Research Professor at Carleton University and Health Policy Scholar at the C.D.
 Howe Institute.

 Blomqvist’s two principal areas of research have been the economics of developing countries, and the economics of health care.
 His work has been published both in the journals and in more policy-oriented outlets.
-Much of his writing in health economics has had an international comparative flavour.
-Most recently, it has focused on health system reform in China.
+Much of his writing in health economics has had an international comparative flavour, and includes a monograph on health system reform in China.